RiversideValley/Fluid.Runtime/Doc/library/sqlite3.rst

    :param float timeout:
-       How many seconds the connection should wait before raising an exception, if the database is locked by another connection.
+       How many seconds the connection should wait before raising an :exc:`OperationalError` when a table is locked.
-       If another connection opens a transaction to modify the database, it will be locked until that transaction is committed.
+       If another connection opens a transaction to modify a table, that table will be locked until the transaction is committed.
        Default five seconds.

    :param int detect_types: